UnderwaterOwlbear/underwaterowlbear.github.io/assets/_pandoc/hauberk.md

 - Explore the current area to reveal landmarks
 - Visit a discovered landmark within the current area

-Travelers must consume enough food and water each day, or they become **deprived** and cannot regain HP.
+Travelers must consume enough food and water each day, or they become **deprived** and cannot regain HD.

 ### Forced March